Ève Francis

-Ève Francis (born Eva Louise François; 20 August 1886 – 6 December 1980) was an actress and film-maker.
+Ève Francis (born Eva Louise François; 24 August 1886 – 6 December 1980) was a French actress and film-maker.
 She was born in Belgium but spent most of her career in France.
-She became closely associated with the writer Paul Claudel, and she was married to the critic and film-maker Louis Delluc.
+She became closely associated with the writer Paul Claudel, and in 1918 she married the critic and film-maker Louis Delluc (six years before he died).

 Career

 Ève Francis was born Eva Louise François at Saint-Josse-ten-Noode in Belgium.
 After completing her secondary education in Belgium, she embarked on a career as an actress and began working in the theatre in Paris in 1913.
 In 1914 she was introduced to the author Paul Claudel who chose her for the leading role in the first Paris production of his play L'Otage.
 Although only a few performances were given, the play was well received in literary and artistic circles and her reputation was established.
 Her long-lasting association with Claudel was at times personal as well as artistic, and in later years she described him as the most extraordinary person she had known and the dominant influence in her life.
 When Claudel wrote his Paroles au maréchal, addressed to Philippe Pétain after the collapse of France in 1940, Ève Francis gave a public recital of the poem in Vichy.

 In 1913 Ève Francis met Louis Delluc, then a young novelist, poet and playwright, and a growing friendship led eventually to their marriage in January 1918.
 It was at her insistence that Delluc set aside his aversion to the film productions of the time and, in 1916, underwent a conversion to the possibilities of the new medium which would define the remainder of his career as a pioneering critic and film-maker.
 Her own career as a film actress developed fitfully from 1914 onwards, but in 1918 she made the first of several films with Germaine Dulac and became firmly linked with the avant-garde directors who contributed to the movement sometimes called impressionist cinema.
 When Louis Delluc turned to directing his own films in 1920, Ève Francis took the leading role in almost all of them, including La Femme de nulle part (1922) and L'Inondation (1924).
 She had one of her greatest successes in Marcel L'Herbier's El Dorado (1921) in which she played the ill-fated cabaret dancer Sibilla.
 Her style of acting has been described as balanced "between mannerism and pose; at its extreme it could be seen as an element of film architecture".